Cheng-Ian-Liu/flexRAN-docker-image-dependencies/README.md

 $ apt install libnuma-dev libhugetlbfs-dev build-essential cmake meson pkgconf python3-pyelftools
 ```

-??
-Do we need the OneAPI Basekit for platform testing without FlexRAN Pods?
+Note: We only need the OneAPI Basekit for building the FlexRAN image ourselves.
+For platform testing, we do not need to install OneAPI Basekit on the target machine